Kimberley-saka/Kimberley-saka/README.md

 👋 Hi, I’m @Kimberley-saka,

-I am a Geospatial data analyst and a Backend developer
+I am a Backend developer with a background in Geographic Information Science.

 I am currently working on a geospatial E-learning platform called <a href="https://github.com/Kimberley-saka/geobrainroom">GeoBrainRoom </a>